Comcast/cmb/README.txt

 1. Compatibility with AWS SDK has been tested up to version 1.5.7.

-2. AWS4 signatures are currently not supported (V1 and V2 ok).

 3. CNS does not support SMS protocol.

 4. CNS does not support Throttle Policy.

-5. CNS does not support push notifications to mobile endpoints.
+5. CNS does not support Mobile Push notifications.